ARION

 Everyone looked up in unison toward the roof above them.
 The rain had started falling heavily on the tent, which made hearing more difficult.

 Zaizen looked over the group as if a new thought occurred to her.
-“My world is Sorini, my people are Sori,” she said in a raised voice.
-“Your world is Earth.
+“My home is Sorini, my people are Sori,” she said in a voice raised above the din.
+“Your home is Earth.
 Are your people Earthy?”

 That garnered chuckles of amusement from the crowd as if she had called them dirty.
 Rod smiled up at her.
 “We have called ourselves Earthlings, and sometimes Terrans.”